EngrEeshaKhan/EngrEeshaKhan/README.md

 #### Team of 2
 1. Hybrid Blockchain–AI Framework for Real-Time Semantic Data Integrity and Access Control in 6G-Enabled IoT Networks.

-2. AI-Based Electricity Billing Forecasting and Consumer Classification Using Behavioral Markers
+2. AI-Based Electricity Billing Forecasting and Consumer Classification Using Behavioral Markers.

 3. Artificial Intelligence-Based Patient Triage System (PTS) in Healthcare Using Natural Language Processing